New COVID variant BA.2.86 spreading in the U.S. in August 2023. Here are key facts experts want you to know.

 Michigan's health department said their case was in "an older adult with mild symptoms and has not been hospitalized."
 The traveler in Virginia was asymptomatic, according to the metadata submitted by the CDC's contractors.

-In Denmark, the country's Statens Serum Institut said all three cases did not have symptoms "other than those normally seen in the course of COVID-19."
+In Denmark, the country's Statens Serum Institut said their first three cases did not have symptoms "other than those normally seen in the course of COVID-19."

 COVID-19 hospitalizations had already been rising around the country driven by less-mutated variants.
 So far, those trends do not appear to be worsening around early sightings of the strain.